hblanko/json-schema-forms/README.md

 A JavaScript tool that generates HTML forms from JSON Schemas.

-This implementation accepts schemas following the [JSON Schema Draft 2019-09 specification](https://json-schema.org/), and provides [Bootstrap](https://getbootstrap.com/) (4.5+) and [Font Awesome](https://fontawesome.com/) (5.13+) to organize and decorate the layout.
+This implementation accepts schemas following the [JSON Schema Draft 2019-09 specification](https://json-schema.org/), with the goal of providing a straightforward mean to express potentially large and complex JSON Schemas in an intuitive fashion.

+JsonSchemaForms comes with [Bootstrap](https://getbootstrap.com/) (4.5+) and [Font Awesome](https://fontawesome.com/) (5.13+) support in order to organize and decorate the layout.
 While these libraries are not required, they are highly recommended to get the form properly rendered by the browser.

-JsonSchemaForms makes use of the [JSON Schema \$Ref Parser](https://github.com/APIDevTools/json-schema-ref-parser) in order to resolve and dereference the schemas to be processed.
+JsonSchemaForms makes use of the [JSON Schema \$Ref Parser](https://github.com/APIDevTools/json-schema-ref-parser) to resolve and dereference the schemas to be processed.

 ## Usage